Xilinx/Vitis_Model_Composer/README.md

 * Simulation speed enhancement for memory blocks like RAMs, and FIFOs
 * Questa Simulator updated with VHDL 2008 in the Black-box import flow
 ### General
-* Vitis Model Composer now contains the functionality of Xilinx System Generator for DSP.
+* Starting from 2021.1, Vitis Model Composer contains the functionality of Xilinx System Generator for DSP.
 Users who have been using Xilinx System Generator for DSP can continue development using Vitis Model Composer.
-* MATLAB Support - R2020a, R2020b, and R2021a
+* MATLAB Support - R2020b, R2021a, and R2021b

 <p align="center">
 <img src="images/model_composer_image.PNG">